Pramod07Ch/Price-Tracker-using-GitHub-Actions/README.md

 ````

 ## Usage
 To use the scraper, you'll need to provide a URL for the product you want to track.
-You can do this by modifying the ***PRODUCT_URL*** variable in scrape_extract_and_compare.py to point to the correct URL.
+You can do this by modifying the ***URL*** variable in [log_info.py](https://github.com/Pramod07Ch/price-tracker/blob/main/log_info.py) to point to the correct URL.

 You can also set a threshold for the percentage change in price that will trigger an email notification.
 By default, this threshold is set to 10%.
-You can modify this by changing the ***PRICE_THRESHOLD*** variable in [scrape_extract_and_compare.py](https://github.com/Pramod07Ch/price-tracking-with-GitHub-Actions/blob/main/scrape_extract_and_compare.py).
+You can modify this by changing the ***PRICE_THRESHOLD*** variable in [load_compare_price.py](https://github.com/Pramod07Ch/price-tracker/blob/main/log_compare_price.py).

 Once you've configured the script, you can run it by running:
 ```